What foods should you avoid while taking metformin?

 Leafy greens, such as chard, spinach, and kale, and non-starchy vegetables, like beans, asparagus, broccoli, and tomatoes, are all rich in fiber.
 Fiber helps control your blood glucose levels by slowing sugar and carbohydrate absorption, which slows digestion and releases insulin more steadily.
 This works with metformin to enhance results.

-In addition, metformin has been shown to reduce the risk of certain cancers, notes Rekha Kumar, MD, Found’s chief medical officer, a board-certified specialist in endocrinology, diabetes, and metabolism, adding it also has anti-aging effects for some people on a cellular level.
+In addition, metformin has been shown in early studies to potentially reduce the risk of certain cancers, notes Rekha Kumar, MD, Found’s head of medical affairs, a board-certified specialist in endocrinology, diabetes, and metabolism.

 Taking metformin involves risk factors and potential side effects like any other medication.
-It's important to note that some foods may weaken a medication's efficacy or increase its side effects, which can wreak havoc on your body.
+It's important to note that some foods may weaken a medication's beneficial effects or increase its side effects, which can wreak havoc on your body.
 Here’s a list of what can interact negatively with metformin:

 Oof—that’s a mouthful!
 So we’re just going to refer to these medications as CAIs, which are prescribed for glaucoma, altitude sickness, epilepsy, and other conditions.
 Unfortunately, they can interact with metformin and raise the risk of lactic acidosis—when the lactic acid your body naturally makes builds up to life-threatening levels.
 It’s crucial to let your Found physician know if you’re taking any CAI medications to avoid a dangerous reaction.